infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 Also, to make stronger conclusions about the importance of learning through play, we need to look at studies comparing play to other learning contexts.
 These suggested relationships between the research on the five types of play and development, and the five characteristics, are described on the following pages.

+# Characteristics of Play in the context of Learning

 ### Joyful and actively engaging